vignarajj/ToolMaster/GITHUB_PAGES_SETUP.md

 3. Under **Source**, select **GitHub Actions**
 4. Click **Save**

+### 2. Fix GitHub Actions Permissions (Important!)

+The error you encountered is due to GitHub Actions permissions.
+I've updated the workflow to fix this:

+**Option A: Modern GitHub Pages Deployment (Recommended)**
+- Uses the latest GitHub Actions for Pages
+- Automatically handles permissions
+- More secure and reliable

+**Option B: Traditional Deployment**
+- Uses the peaceiris/actions-gh-pages action
+- Includes proper user configuration
+- Fallback option if Option A doesn't work

+Both workflows are now configured with proper permissions.
+The main workflow (`.github/workflows/deploy.yml`) uses the modern approach.

 ### 2. Automatic Deployment

 The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically: